booleanbites/houzi-doc/_docs/app-setup/app_display_name.md

 ---
 title: App display Name
-category: Tools Setup
+category: App Setup
-order: 5
+order: 4
 ---

 By default the display name for the app is set to Houzi.
 For Android, you can change it in AndroidManifest.xml.
 For iOS, you can change it in info.plist.